joris-r/bobobib/README.md

   - the planet definition
   - detect collision with the planet and reaction
   - create a library for the ECS
-  - render a plain circle
   - try multi-thread processing
+  - make a 3D depth effect on the circle drawing
+  - use a Z-buffer for 3D drawing
+  - add a size propertie on circles

  -------------------------------------------------------------